dribnet/purvs/README.md

   etc..

+- Exploring different aesthetic of origami letters rather than opaque colours.
-- Added refined colour choices to better show layering.
+- Added rotation to each letter to add variation.